docgo/docgo/static/intro.md

 If the pattern doesn't match, this function returns an error.
 To test for a match, call RegexAll and check if the length of the result is greater than zero.

 - **regexall:** RegexAll is similar to Regex but it finds all of the non-overlapping matches in the given string and returns a list of them.

-The result type is always a list, whose element type is deduced from the pattern in the same way as the return type for Regex is decided.
+  - The result type is always a list, whose element type is deduced from the pattern in the same way as the return type for Regex is decided.

-If the pattern doesn't match at all, this function returns an empty list.
+  - If the pattern doesn't match at all, this function returns an empty list.

 - **regexreplace:**

 - **replace:** Replace searches a given string for another given substring, and replaces all occurrences with a given replacement string.

 - **reverse:** Reverse is a Function that reverses the order of the characters in the given string.

-As usual, "character" for the sake of this function is a grapheme cluster, so combining diacritics (for example) will be considered together as a single character.
+  - As usual, "character" for the sake of this function is a grapheme cluster, so combining diacritics (for example) will be considered together as a single character.

 - **reverselist:** ReverseList takes a sequence and produces a new sequence of the same length with all of the same elements as the given sequence but in reverse order.

 - **sethaselement:** SetHasElement determines whether the given set contains the given value as an element.

 - **setintersection:** Intersection returns a new set containing the elements that exist in all of the given sets, which must have element types that can all be converted to some common type using the standard type unification rules.
 If conversion is not possible, an error is returned.

-The intersection operation is performed after type conversion, which may result in some previously-distinct values being conflated.
+  - The intersection operation is performed after type conversion, which may result in some previously-distinct values being conflated.

-At least one set must be provided.
+  - At least one set must be provided.

 - **setproduct:** SetProduct computes the Cartesian product of sets or sequences.

 - **setsubtract:** SetSubtract returns a new set containing the elements from the first set that are not present in the second set.
 The sets must have element types that can both be converted to some common type using the standard type unification rules.
 If conversion is not possible, an error is returned.

-The subtract operation is performed after type conversion, which may result in some previously-distinct values being conflated.
+  - The subtract operation is performed after type conversion, which may result in some previously-distinct values being conflated.

+- **setsymmetricdifference:**
--   **setsymmetricdifference:** SetSymmetricDifference returns a new set containing elements that appear in any of the given sets but not multiple.
+  - setSymmetricDifference returns a new set containing elements that appear in any of the given sets but not multiple.
 The sets must have element types that can all be converted to some common type using the standard type unification rules.
 If conversion is not possible, an error is returned.

-The difference operation is performed after type conversion, which may result in some previously-distinct values being conflated.
+  - The difference operation is performed after type conversion, which may result in some previously-distinct values being conflated.

 - **setunion:** SetUnion returns a new set containing all of the elements from the given sets, which must have element types that can all be converted to some common type using the standard type unification rules.
 If conversion is not possible, an error is returned.

-The union operation is performed after type conversion, which may result in some previously-distinct values being conflated.
+  - The union operation is performed after type conversion, which may result in some previously-distinct values being conflated.

-At least one set must be provided.
+  - At least one set must be provided.

 - **signum:** Signum determines the sign of a number, returning a number between -1 and 1 to represent the sign.

 - **slice:** Slice extracts some consecutive elements from within a list.

 - **sort:** Sort re-orders the elements of a given list of strings so that they are in ascending lexicographical order.

 - **split:** Split divides a given string by a given separator, returning a list of strings containing the characters between the separator sequences.

 - **strlen:** Strlen is a Function that returns the length of the given string in characters.

 As usual, "character" for the sake of this function is a grapheme cluster, so combining diacritics (for example) will be considered together as a single character.